svalvaro/drawCell/README.md

 [webshot2](https://github.com/rstudio/webshot2), which needs to be installed.

-draCell connects to the [SwissBioPics API](https://www.swissbiopics.org/) to generate the images.
+To obtain the cell pictures, draCell connects to the [SwissBioPics API](https://www.swissbiopics.org/) so an internet connection is required.

 ``` r
 # install.packages("devtools")